This is a simplified Bitcoin whitepaper summary that will launch you into the mind of Satoshi Nakamoto — Bitcoin creator.

 Bitcoin is proposed as a solution to the problem of double-spending and the inherent weaknesses of the trust-based, centralized traditional financial system.

-The goal of bitcoin is to make it possible for individuals like you and me who do not know each other to be able to do business or transact directly with one another without having to trust a third party and with the assurance that the coins or money have not been previously spent.
+The goal of Bitcoin is to make it possible for individuals like you and me who do not know each other to do business or transact directly without having to trust a third party and with the assurance that the coins or money have not been previously spent.

-More so, with the current financial system, there’s a limit to the amount you can send per transaction or within a 24 hour period, especially abroad.
+More so, with the current financial system, there’s a need for the amount you can send per transaction or within 24 hours, especially abroad.

 In most cases, small transactions are not supported.

-Coupled with the high cost of making the payments which is escalated by the need for the banks and other intermediaries to make a profit off every transaction, most people in different countries literarily suffer or at best get robbed to send money across to loved ones and business partners.
+Coupled with the high cost of making the payments, escalated by the need for the banks and other intermediaries to profit from every transaction, most people in different countries literarily suffer or, at best, get robbed to send money across to loved ones and business partners.

-These costs and the possibility of transactions being reversed can be avoided in person by using physical currency, but there is no system in place to make payments over a communications channel without going through a trusted party –banks (are evil).
+These costs and the possibility of reversed transactions can be avoided in person using physical currency.
+Still, there is no system to make payments over a communications channel without going through a trusted party –banks (are evil).

 Bitcoin solves all of the above problems: